arihantverma/arihantverma.com/posts/lit/2021-jan/changing-narration-voices-and-tenses.md

 typeOfPost: 'article'
 ---

-Some months back I had a completely random thought,
+Some months back I had a completely random thought

 > We are done.

 Just like this sentence popped out of nowhere, I thought it'd be interesting to use it in a story where it's completely unexpected.
-The story — at least in this first draft — starts as:j
+The story — at least in this first draft — starts as:

 > "We are done", I hear someone say.
 I interrupt Litany singing PS2 in my ear pods.
 It feels like a dream broken.